-This chapter describes the user tasks to be supported.
 A user task is something user and computer do together from start to end without essential interruptions.
-A good start point is something that happens in the user's world, for instance that a client calls.
-A good end point is that nothing more can be done about the case right now - the user deserves a "coffee break" (task closure).
+A good starting point is something that happens in the user's world, for instance that a client calls.
+A good end point is that nothing more can be done for the client right now - the user deserves a "coffee break" (task closure).

-The first task in the chapter is C1.
+The first task in the template is C1.
 It starts when the secretary receives a message about a patient.
+It ends when the patient has been admitted and got a meeting time - or put on the waiting list - or the call has been parked because some information is missing.

-The task ends when the patient has been admitted, put on the waiting list, or the call has been parked - waiting for additional information.
-The table lists the subtasks involved.
+The table lists the sub-tasks involved.
 As far as possible, the user decides which subtasks to carry out and in which sequence.